KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 * ``Autocomplete/NextWordPredictionRequest/claude(apiKey:apiUrl:anthropicVersion:model:maxTokens:systemPrompt:)``
 * ``Autocomplete/NextWordPredictionRequest/openAI(apiKey:apiUrl:apiKeyHeader:apiKeyValuePrefix:model:maxTokens:systemPrompt:)``.

+You can enable next-word prediction with the ``AutocompleteContext`` ``AutocompleteContext/Settings-swift.struct/isNextWordPredictionEnabled`` setting.

-> Warning: AI-based next word prediction requires Full Access to be able to make network requests.
-This feature is also disabled by default, to avoid sending user text to 3rd party services without user consent.
-Make sure to explicitly get the user's consent before activating this feature, and enable it by setting the ``AutocompleteContext`` ``AutocompleteContext/Settings-swift.struct/isNextWordPredictionEnabled`` to true!
+> Warning: AI-based next word prediction requires Full Access and is disabled by default, to avoid sending user text to 3rd parties without the user's explicit consent.
+Make sure to first ask the user, after which you can enable it with ``AutocompleteContext/Settings-swift.struct/isNextWordPredictionEnabled``.

 ---